-The Company has provided the information required under DTR 7.2.6 within the section headed "Additional information for shareholders" in the Directors' Report on page 6.
+The Company has provided the information required under DTR 7.2.6 within the section headed "Additional information for shareholders" in the Report of the directors on page 6.

-The terms of reference of the audit and remuneration committees explaining their role and the authority delegated to them by the Board are available from the Company Secretary, on request.
+The terms of reference of the audit and remuneration committees explaining their role and the authority delegated to them by the Board are available from the company secretary, on request.

-On behalf of the Board David Pyle Secretary 13th June, 2012
+On behalf of the Board David Kirkup Secretary 4th June, 2013